johnfox17/IEE-578-Reg-Analysis-Project/README.md

 1. JMP

 I cannot take any credit for much of the process such as: gathering, cleaning and preparing data, and exploratory analysis.
 I imitated what nrippner did in data.world, https://data.world/nrippner/cancer-linear-regression-model-tutorial/contributors, you can visit the link if you please.
 I chose other regressor variables and did my analysis on JMP.
 Also, do to time constraints I made some minor changes.
 This is the first time I do this and thanks to nrippner and my regression class I learned a lot.

+Since this wil be public please feel free to give me any feedback.